-Shopper: Where can I buy this locally when I run out?
+Shopper: “Where can I buy this locally when I run out?”

-Me: Where do you shop?
+Me: “Where do you shop?”

-Shopper: New Seasons
+Shopper: “New Seasons.”

-Me: You can find us at Whole Foods Market, all the food co-ops, and many other retailers.
-We're still working on New Seasons!
+Me: “You can find us at Whole Foods Market, all the food co-ops, and many other retailers.
+We're still working on New Seasons!”

 It worked!
 Even though I didn’t yet have a distributor, the buyer made an exception for me.
-About a year after sending that follow up email, Schmidt’s found a home on New Seasons’ shelves.
-Later, New Seasons became the first retailer to carry travel size versions of my deodorant.
+About a year after my sending that follow-up email, Schmidt’s found a home on New Seasons’ shelves.
+Later, New Seasons became the first retailer to carry travel-size versions of my deodorant.
 The store placed bins of the colorful jars near checkout counters, and they quickly became impulse buys for people tempted to give natural a try—a perfect opportunity for exposure!

 As I pitched more and more retailers, I was so anxious to hear back that sometimes I’d sit in front of my laptop just waiting for email responses to come in.
-Chris set up a voice activated system so that while I was stirring up deodorant in the kitchen, my laptop would read incoming emails aloud to me.
+Chris set up a voice-activated system so that while I was stirring up deodorant in the kitchen, my laptop would read incoming emails aloud to me.
 “We are interested in carrying your deodorant,” a robotic voice would chime, and I’d do a little jig in my pajamas.

-At home, I’d take important calls with potential accounts, praying little Oliver would keep quiet during the conversation.
+When I’d take important calls with potential accounts at home, I’d pray little Oliver would keep quiet during the conversation.
 I’d run around our tiny house, trying to put distance between the phone and his giggles or gleeful screams.
 Oliver thought it was a fun game of Chase Mommy and would follow me from room to room, laughing wildly.

-In April, the Portland Tribune called.
-By now there was plenty of buzz in town about Schmidt’s, and the paper must have caught wind and decided to cover my story.
+In April of 2013, the Portland Tribune called.
+By now there was plenty of buzz in town about Schmidt’s, and the paper must have caught wind of it and decided to cover my story.
 A reporter interviewed me at home and snapped a few pictures as I poured a fresh batch of deodorant into jars at my kitchen table.
 When the article came out, the moment was surreal: there I was in print.
 The reporter had even called the Alberta Street Co-op to get a quote from one of my contacts there, who said, “People come in, asking for it by name . . .
 We love Schmidt’s Deodorant so much that it’s a permanent Staff Pick.
 Many of us are devoted customers of Jaime’s.”
 I gushed with pride, and when the paper hit newsstands I bought ten copies, mailing one to my parents and another to my brother Jason.
-Growing up, if ever I was in the local newspaper for getting honor roll or doing well in a tennis match, my dad always carefully cut out the article, laminated it, and added it to a folder he kept—he had one for me and one for Jason.
+Growing up, if ever I was in the local newspaper for getting on the honor roll or doing well in a tennis match, my dad always carefully cut out the article, laminated it, and added it to a folder he kept—he had one for me and one for Jason.
 I knew he’d be proud to see the Tribune feature.
-Both he and my brother had only ever used conventional deodorant in the past, and neither had any amount of interest in natural products.
-They weren’t exactly my target audience, so when both had tried Schmidt’s and liked it enough to “convert,” I knew I was on to something.
+(Side note: Both he and my brother had only ever used conventional deodorant in the past, and neither had any amount of interest in natural products.
+They weren’t exactly my target audience, so when both had tried Schmidt’s and liked it enough to “convert,” I knew I was on to something.)